Codemugg/Courses/README.md

 # Courses
-A repository which is containing all the courses on Codemugg free to the public.
+A repository which is containing all the courses on Codemugg free to the public on Github.